 Back to school shopping is big business in Canada.
 Aside from Christmas, this is the highest revenue period for the retail industry.
-Each year, Manitoba families plan to spend almost $300 each on school supplies.
+According to Stats Canada, Manitoba families spend almost $300/child on supplies each year.
 Between July and September, Canadians spend almost a billion dollars on school related supplies like stationery and office supplies, and over half a billion on children’s clothes.
 How families spend their back to school budgets can have a big impact on the environment.

 1) Look for low toxic materials